haskell-streaming/streaming/README.md

     FreeT ((,) a) Identity ()

+(A direct implementation can be found in `benchmarks/Stream/Prelude/Direct.hs`.)

 The `Data.List` scheme doesn't have the awesome good cases that e.g. stream-fusion optimization has, but it is noteworthy for not having bad cases like `concatMap`; it does no harm.